-Painted furniture can last a lifetime when you seal it with a topcoat, but what topcoat or sealer works the best?
+Painted furniture can last a lifetime when you seal it with a topcoat, but what topcoats and sealers work the best for painted furniture?

 I recently finished one of the last two DIY projects in my master bedroom makeover.
 It has been a while since I last shared any of the updates in the room with you.
 A question from a reader, Kim, asked Could she use wax on top of a clear coat poly product to seal painted furniture?
 That made me realize I had not shared how I painted the desk in the office side of the room with you yet.